 Tamoxifen and Raloxifene are similar medications that can both effectively be used in the treatment of breast cancer, and they are both effective as preventative measures in breast cancer treatment.
-Both medications function in the same way in breast tissue: by blocking Estrogen activity.
-Raloxifene was first produced as a hormone therapy for women at risk of suffering from effects of Osterporosis.
+Both medicines function in the same way in breast tissue: by blocking Estrogen activity.
+Raloxifene was first produced as hormone therapy for women at risk of suffering from the effects of Osteoporosis.

-Both medications are Selective Estrogen Receptor Modulators which limit breast tissue activity.
-Both medications also encourage Estrogenic activity in other parts of the body, however.
-Raloxifene encourages Estrogenic activity primarily in the endometrium, whereas Raloxifene encourages Estrogenic activity primarily in the bone tissue.
+Both medications are Selective Estrogen Receptor Modulators, which limit breast tissue activity.
+Both drugs also encourage Estrogenic activity in other parts of the body, however.
+Raloxifene encourages Estrogenic activity primarily in the endometrium, whereas Raloxifene encourages Estrogenic activity mainly in the bone tissue.

-Current research shows that both treatments are equally effective as preventative measures to prevent the development of breast cancer in high risk patients.
-In fact, for this purpose, Raloxifene actually appears to have a better safety profile for such use, although women who are pregnant, may become pregnant, or are lactating should not use Raloxifene.
+Current research shows that both treatments are equally effective as preventative measures to prevent the development of breast cancer in high-risk patients.
+In fact, for this purpose, Raloxifene actually appears to have a better safety profile for such use.
+However, women who are pregnant, may become pregnant, or are lactating should not use Raloxifene.